 The Corporation Tax rate for most Irish incorporated companies is just 12.5%; in comparison, it’s over 20% in many other European countries.
 Ireland’s corporate tax rate benefits setting up a company in Ireland, but it shouldn’t be the sole basis of your decision.

-Understanding Corporation Tax in Ireland and Its Rates
+Understanding Corporation Tax in Ireland and its rates

 What are the rates?